core-wg/comi/draft-ietf-core-comi.md

 : FORMAT: CBOR array of CBOR map of instance-identifier, instance-value

 : The message payload of Content-Format 'application/yang-instances+cbor' is encoded using a CBOR array.
-  Each entry within this CBOR array contains a CBOR map carrying a single instance identifier and associated value.
+  Each entry within this CBOR array contains a CBOR map carrying an instance identifier and associated instance value.
   Instance identifiers are encoded using the rules defined in {{I-D.ietf-core-yang-cbor}} section 6.13.1, values are encoded using the rules defined in {{I-D.ietf-core-yang-cbor}} section 4.

 : When present in an iPATCH request payload, this Content-Format carry a list of data node instances to be replaced, created, or deleted.
   For each data node instance D, for which the instance identifier is the same as a data node instance I, in the targeted datastore resource: the value of D replaces the value of I.  When the value of D is null, the data node instance I is removed.
 When the targeted datastore resource does not contain a data node instance with the same instance identifier as D, a new instance is created with the same instance identifier and value as D.

-The different Content-formats usage are summarized in the table below:
+The different Content-format usages are summarized in the table below:

 | Method         | Resource     | Content-Format                     |
 | GET response   | data node    | /application/yang-data+cbor        |